 for more on gimp editing see post

 4/15/19 I have always been curious about weaving drafts and patterns being translated to knitting ones.
-I wrote a post on some of the basic possibilities in 2015,in my Excel days.
-Lately I have come across many tempting charts shared in Pinterest from many sources.
+I wrote a post on some of the basic possibilities in 2015, in my Excel days.
+Lately, I have come across many tempting charts shared on Pinterest from many sources.
 Some are more difficult than others to translate cleanly.
 Having a periodic leaf obsession, I came across this chart, which also will show some of the issues found in mesh grounds, thread lace, and other fabrics when there are regularly spotted grounds.

 A bit on method: